Networking in simple terms means exchanging information to build a professional relationship.

 Thanks and regards

-Asking for a job network requires more mental strength.
+Asking for the job network requires more mental strength.
 The reluctance of what people will think draws us one step backward.
 The conventional method includes filling out application forms, submitting resumes, and attending career fairs.

-This can be exhausting for many individuals and therefore building a functional job network is required- one that can help you fetch the desired job.
+This can be exhausting for many individuals and therefore building a functional job networking is required- one that can help you fetch the desired job.
 If a job network is built properly, then, believe it or not, the desired job is not far away.